Chemical Peels

 • Deep Peels: Recovery takes 10 to 14 days or longer.
 Significant edema, crusting, and oozing will occur.
 Complete epidermal regeneration takes up to two weeks, though residual redness can persist for several months.

 Post-Care Directives: Strict adherence to post-treatment care is vital.
 This includes gentle cleansing, robust emollient application, and absolute avoidance of UV radiation.
-Even with Metro Vancouver’s frequent cloud cover, broad-spectrum SPF 50+ is non-negotiable to prevent hyperpigmentation during the healing phase.
+Even with frequent cloud cover, broad-spectrum SPF 50+ is non-negotiable to prevent hyperpigmentation during the healing phase.

 Chemical Peel Results